 “Through the financial assistance these generous scholarships provide, I'll be able to complete my degree without the stress of long-term financial burden.”

-Brinnon Kubista, who completed a dual major in architecture and construction management, was the first recipient of the Knutson Construction Scholarship.
+Brinnon Kubista completed a dual major in architecture and construction management, and was the first recipient of the Knutson Construction Scholarship.
 She was also a recipient of the PCL Construction Management Scholarship.